Granular rheology: a tale of three time scales: Effective friction

 \subsection{The $\mu(I)$ regime}

 In the previous section, we did not discuss the last regime of dry granular flows: the Bagnold regime.
-In this regime it has been established experimentally that $\mu$ follows a phenomenological law, and depends on only one dimensionless quantity, the inertial number $\mathcal{I} = \dot{\gamma} d \sqrt{n/P}$ --- $n$ being the particle's density and $d$ their diameter --- which can be understood as the ratio of two time scales \cite{Cassar05}: the advection time scale $t_\gamma=1/\dot{\gamma}$, and the time scale of free-fall in a pressure field $P$, $t_{ff}$ , which is the characteristic scale of the ballistic short time motion.
+In this regime it has been established experimentally that $\mu$ follows a phenomenological law, and depends on only one dimensionless quantity, the inertial number $\mathcal{I} = \dot{\gamma} d \sqrt{n/P}$ --- $n$ being the particle's density and $d$ their diameter --- which can be understood as the ratio of two time scales \cite{Cassar05}: the advection time scale $t_\gamma=1/\dot{\gamma}$, and the time scale of free-fall in a pressure field $P$, $t_{ff}$ , which is the characteristic scale of the ballistic short time motion (an explicit derivation can be found in \cite{Cassar05}).
 The $\mu(\mathcal{I})$ law writes:

 where $\mathcal{I}_0$, $\mu_1$ and $\mu_2$ are adjustable parameters.
 This law has been tested in a wide variety of flow geometries \cite{GDR04,Lagree11,Pahtz20}, and has proven to be successful, even in very recent experiments \cite{Forterre18,Tapia19}.
 This is crucial insofar as it means that the law Eq.~(\ref{eqmui}) provides knowledge about intrinsic properties of granular liquids.